 • His guesses were just arrows in the wind.

-Other ways to say: Wasted effort, unsure try
+Other ways to say: Wasted effort, unsure try, a long shot

 20. Arrow of time